 Biology / Science GCSE: Investigate the effect of light intensity on the rate of photosynthesis

-This video demonstrates the GCSE Biology and Combined Science required practical to investigate the effect of light intensity on the rate of photosynthesis included in AQA, Edexcel and OCR specifications.
+A demonstration of the key points of the required practical to investigate the effect of light intensity on the rate of photosynthesis for GCSE biology and combined science.

 The practical allows development of Apparatus & Techniques Biology 1, 3, 4 and 5 (DfE GCSE subject content guidance, Appendix 4).

-This video could be used to raise awareness of two different methods of investigating the effect of light intensity on the rate of photosynthesis.
+This short film could be used to raise awareness of two different methods of investigating the effect of light intensity on the rate of photosynthesis.

 Both take light intensity as the independent variable but measure rate of photosynthesis, the dependent variable, in different ways: the first method measures the rate production of oxygen bubbles over time, while he second method measures the change in pH over time.

-This video could also be used to demonstrate different types of variables and to reinforce the fact that we must always suggest how to control variables in an investigation.
+This film could also be used to demonstrate different types of variables and to reinforce the fact that we must always suggest how to control variables in an investigation.